connoprompt/assignment2/README.md

 2. Extract the folder and open the folder in your preferred IDE.
 If asked to trust the folder, click trust.

-3. Ensure you run the project in to virtual environment, once in your python environment of choice, the following modules need to be installed.
+3. Ensure you run the project in to virtual environment, once in your python environment of choice, the following modules need to be installed using pip.

 - Django
 - pytest-django

-4. Once the venv is activated, navigate to the inner assignment2 directory.
-You're working dir should be /assignment2/assignment2.
+- boto3

-5. Once in the directory, in a terminal type 'python manage.py runserver', this will launch the django server.
+5. Once the modules are installted, in a terminal type 'python manage.py runserver', this will launch the django server.

 6. Once the server is runnning, you may open a browser and navigate to localhost:8000/chatbot